cincuranet/blog/tools/fb-net-external-engine.md

 #### Introduction

-_FbNetExternalEngine_ is plugin for Firebird 3+ that allows you to write stored procedures, functions (not yet) and triggers (not yet) in any .NET language (instead of PSQL).
+_FbNetExternalEngine_ is plugin for Firebird 3+ that allows you to write stored procedures, functions and triggers (not yet) in any .NET language (instead of PSQL).
 There's no limitation on what you can or cannot do in the code.
 Full power of .NET and .NET eco-system is available for you.

 #### Price and download

 _FbNetExternalEngine_ has a single price of €99, which gives you all the goodies described here and you can use it on as many servers as you have.
-Updates in major versions are included.
+Updates within major versions are included.
 There's also a [free version][2] which is limited to only one concurrently running execution at any given time and does not contain _Management procedures_ (see below).

 You can place the order [here][1].
 If you'd like to support the work on _FbNetExternalEngine_ even more - which would be greatly appreciated -, feel free to put your preferred amount into the note.